lupyuen/nuttx-star64/README.md

 ![Linux Boot Code in Ghidra](https://lupyuen.github.io/images/star64-ghidra4.png)

+TODO: Where is the source file?

 TODO: Any interesting CSR Instructions?

 # Serial Console on Star64

-To access the Serial Console, here's how we connect a [USB Serial Adapter](https://pine64.com/product/serial-console-woodpecker-edition/) to Star64...
+To access the Serial Console, we connect a [USB Serial Adapter](https://pine64.com/product/serial-console-woodpecker-edition/) to Star64...

 According to [Star64 Schematic](https://files.pine64.org/doc/star64/Star64_Schematic_V1.1_20230504.pdf), UART0 TX and RX (GPIO 5 and 6) are connected to the Pi GPIO Header (Pins 8 and 10).

-We connect these pins...
+Thus we connect these pins...

 | Star64 GPIO Header | [USB Serial Adapter](https://pine64.com/product/serial-console-woodpecker-edition/) | Wire Colour |
 |:----:|:----:|:----|